happyputi/BDF-manual-en-new/source/guide/SCF.rst

 .. tip::

-    * The BDF mixed-mode input method is used here, and the SCF calculation is precisely controlled by adding SCF module keywords on the basis of concise input.
+    * The BDF mixed-mode input method is used here, and the SCF calculation is precisely controlled by adding SCF module keywords on the basis of easy-mode input.

 After the Kohn-Sham calculation is completed, dispersion correction is added, and the calculated output is as follows,